 Now, you don’t have to die to accommodate.
 (As it turns out Spock wasn’t dead for that long anyway.)
 In fact, businesses often take an accommodating approach to conflict when a customer has a problem.

-On my last visit to see my son in Portland I ended up with a lackluster Cobb salad for dinner.
-(I don’t know how you can screw up a Cobb salad, but the restaurant did.)
+On a recent visit to see my son in Portland I ended up with a lackluster Cobb salad for dinner.
+(I don’t know how you can screw up a Cobb salad, but this restaurant did.)
 I mentioned something to the waitress, she told the manager, the manager spoke with me and then deleted the cost of the salad from my bill.

 Collaborating = You win/I win.
 Aw, we save the best for last.
 Collaborating is both an extremely assertive and extremely cooperative.
 Both sides work toward an agreement that satisfies both parties concerns.